ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Empirical Evaluation

 \subsection{Efficiency Evaluation}

 To demonstrate the efficiency of \Sys, we deploy it into real-world large batch serving scenarios.
 By measuring the throughput during decoding across different models on A100, we show that \Sys can support up to $6\times$ larger batch sizes and boost throughput by up to 3.04$\times$.

-\paragraph{Baselines.} The baseline selects the largest batch size that can fit entirely on the GPU with full attention.
+The detailed latency breakdown can be found in \cref{app:latency-breakdown}. \paragraph{Baselines.} The baseline selects the largest batch size that can fit entirely on the GPU with full attention.
 We also include results for the same batch size of \Sys and the infinite batch size, assuming infinite GPU memory capabilities\footnote{For the equivalent \Sys batch size, we evaluate a single Transformer block with FlashAttention and then project the number to the entire model.
 For the infinite batch size, we leverage A100's theoretical memory bandwidth (2 TB/s) for attention computations.}.
 We set the sparse budget to 1.56\% for \Sys.

 \paragraph{Results.} As shown in \cref{tab:e2e}, \Sys demonstrates significant throughput improvements for various models on an A100, surpassing even those with infinite GPU memory.
 Notably, \Sys supports batch sizes up to $6\times$ larger and enhances throughput by up to $3.04\times$ compared to full attention, even surpassing infinite batch size assuming infinite GPU memory.
 While the gains for GLM-4-9B-1M and Yi-9B-200K are slightly lower, the improvements still reach up to $2.56\times$ and $2.66\times$ respectively, highlighting \Sys's adaptability even with fewer KV heads.
+To further illustrate scalability, we provide detailed throughput measurements for Llama-3-8B-1M under varying batch sizes and context lengths in \cref{tab:throughput}.
+As context length increases, full attention quickly runs out of memory, while \Sys continues to scale up to batch size 48 at 60K context and remains functional for extremely longer sequences.
+Additionally, we provide an efficiency comparison with Quest under 1M contexts in \cref{app:quest}, demonstrating that \Sys significantly enhances throughput.